 Refreshing and light, they were tasty, though I still prefer eating really good raw oysters pretty much plain.

-Jaleo mussels We also sampled some lovely Mejillones Vinagreta, mussels served with pipirrana (a Spanish salad with tomatoes, potato, and peppers), sherry dressing and honey ($9).
-Untitled
+We also sampled some lovely Mejillones Vinagreta, mussels served with pipirrana (a Spanish salad with tomatoes, potato, and peppers), sherry dressing and honey ($9).
+Welcome to the totally redesigned Jaleo.

 The theme continued as we enjoyed our dessert, also called ‘Gin and Tonic’.
 It consisted of gin and tonic sorbet, a fizzy tonic "espuma" (foam), lemon and aromatics.
 It was fascinating how they emulated the fizziness of tonic with the foam.
 The manager told us that there was a special type of molecular gastronomy compound that could make foams appear to taste fizzy, even though there's no actual carbon dioxide inside.